gonzalobellino/fabric-ccenv/README.md

 ~~~

-also we need to overwrite a couple of ENV settings before start the peer again
+also we need to overwrite a couple of ENV settings before start the Per again

 for instance in a docker-compose.yaml
 ~~~